kelanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Filtered list to unique words
 Added a script to search  word.
-Display the number of lines that contain the pattern bin
+Display the number of lines that contain the pattern bin Displayed lines containingg root pattern and 3 more lines